f4pga/ideas/gsoc-2022-ideas.md

 ## DSP hard block integration in F4PGA

+Modern FPGAs are equipped with multiple dedicated hard-blocks which can perform operations that would be slow and resource consuming if implemented as a part of a design in the fabric.
+An example of such a hard-block is a DSP (Digital Signal Processing) unit.
+DSP blocks can perform basic math operations like addition, multiplicaion and multiply-accumulate which are very common in signal processing pipelines.

-The DSP (Digital Signal Processing) hard block of the Xilinx 7-series FPGA devices is currently documented in [Project X-Ray](https://github.com/SymbiFlow/prjxray), but it currently lacks support within the [F4PGA architecture definitions](https://github.com/SymbiFlow/f4pga-arch-defs).
+The DSP hard block of the Xilinx 7-series FPGA devices (DSP48E) is currently documented in [Project X-Ray](https://github.com/SymbiFlow/prjxray), but it currently lacks support within the [F4PGA architecture definitions](https://github.com/SymbiFlow/f4pga-arch-defs).
+The aim of this project is to add support for DSP48E to the architecture definition so that it can be supported by the toolchain.
+This will enable designs using DSPs to be synthesized, placed and routed correctly.

-Support for a new primitive like the DSP hard block in the architecture will enable designs using DSP to be synthesized, placed and routed correctly.
-This project  will aim at enabling the entire testing flow for designs using Xilinx 7-series DSP hard blocks to complete successfully.
+This project will also aim at enabling the entire testing flow for designs using Xilinx 7-series DSP hard blocks to complete successfully.
 The testing flow includes:

 * Verilog-to-Bitstream using the F4PGA toolchain